chandlerc/blog/content/slides/2026-memory-safety-deep-3/35_thread.md

 - Safety effects mark functions that perform initialization or destructive move
 - Flow-sensitive state tracks initialization status for locals
   - No full path-sensitivity or correlated conditions
+  - No inlining
   - Just simple static rules
 - For non-locals, fields and parameters are required to be initialized unless a wrapper type is used
+  - Similar to 🦀 Rust's `MaybeUninit`

 {{% note %}}

+Initialization safety is again implemented using a similar approach, just with different safety effects and additional flow-sensitive state.

-I have an appendix on flow-sensitivity, if you want to dive into that more.
+I have an appendix on flow-sensitivity, available in the slides, if you want to dive into that more.

-Wrapper type: similar to Rust's `MaybeUninit`

 {{% /note %}}